wKovacs64/hibp/README.md

 #### Detailed Usage

-For more in-depth usage information, see the [JSDoc comments](JSDOC.md).
+For in-depth usage information, see the [JSDoc comments](JSDOC.md).

 #### Using in Node.js < 0.12